UseMuffin/Multiselect/README.md

 ### Example 1

-A single song can be playing.
+In a playlist, a single song can be play at the time.
 Whenever a song is marked as playing, all of the other songs are marked as not playing.

 ```
-CREATE table song(
+CREATE table songs(
     id int(10) unsigned NOT NULL auto_increment,
-    name varchar(255) NOT NULL,
+    title varchar(255) NOT NULL,
     playing tinyint(1) NOT NULL,
 );
 ```